Audition FAQ

 How old do I have to be to audition?

-All performers must turn 13 prior to January 6th, 2025, to be eligible to audition.
+All performers must turn 9 prior to May 3rd, 2025, to be eligible to audition.
 There is no upper age limit for auditioning!
-After you turn thirteen, any age is fine!
+After you turn nine, any age is fine!

 How many people will be cast and what ages?

-The show requires a cast of approximately 6-7 members per cast ages 13-adult.
-A complete cast list is available below.
+The show requires a cast of approximately 30-35 cast members ages 9-99.
+A cast list is available below.
 PLEASE NOTE: Characters, genders, and ages may be adjusted depending upon who auditions.

 Do I need to prepare anything for auditions?